1978 Motor Sport with white Krauser bags Thanks to John Ruchalski for this beautiful photo.

 BMW and Krauser bag history

-No hard bag racks were provided, by BMW for short wheelbase /5 machines.
-BMW did (do?) produce soft bags and racks that fitted these machines.
+No hard bag racks were provided by BMW for short wheelbase /5 machines when they came out in 1970.
+BMW produced soft bags and racks that fit these machines.
 These came in two sizes and any color you wanted (provided it was black).
 It would appear that these bags could be fitted to all models up to at least 1981.
 (Source BMW Behelfs Katalog 1981 edition)

 In 1971, BMW started selling hard bags and the racks to fit them.
 The racks came in two forms.
-The earliest form was a one piece rack that incorporated a top box mounting (see the 10th picture I sent).
+The earliest form was a one piece rack that incorporated a top box mounting.
 The top box rack meant that the ‘all round’ seat grab rail had to be removed from the seat before the rack could be fitted.

-Later racks came in three part form.
-The two pannier racks were separate and a top box rack could be bolted to brackets welded to the top rail of the racks.
-There would appear to be a number of variations to this type of rack.
+Later, racks came in a three part form.
+The two pannier racks were separate, and a top box rack could be bolted to brackets welded to the top rail of the racks.
+There would appear to be some variations to this type of rack.